How to get here by Land

 How to get here by Air

 A typical return ticket from London or Manchester to Lilongwe costs around £600, depending upon the season.
 The best airlines to fly with are Kenya Airways, Ethiopian Airways, KLM and Air France which each have only one stop.
-For the cheapest flights we recommend www.skyscanner.net.
-If you are flying to Africa from Europe, Australia, Asia, or the Middle East, the cheapest hubs to fly into to reach Malawi are Johannesburg or Dar Es Salaam.
+For the cheapest flights we recommend booking directly with the airline, or on www.skyscanner.net.
+If you are flying to Africa from Europe, Australia, Asia, or the Middle East, the cheapest hubs to fly into to reach Malawi are Nairobi, Addis Ababa, Johannesburg, and Dar Es Salaam.
 From either of these hubs you could travel overland to Malawi or take a low cost carrier to reach Lilongwe.
-Alternatively, the East African hub of Nairobi provides another option if you wish to make connecting flights.

 Our contact details: